What are the Top Hybrids for Family Driving?

 Looking for the perfect family-friendly hybrid?
-This week, we took two closely matched rivals head-to-head in this compact crossover shootout.
-After much deliberation, we selected the recently introduced 2020 Honda CR-V Hybrid and pitted it against the popular, redesigned 2019 Ford Escape Hybrid.
+We took two closely matched rivals head-to-head in this compact crossover shootout.
+After much deliberation, we selected the 2020 Honda CR-V Hybrid and pitted it against the popular, redesigned 2019 Ford Escape Hybrid.
 These two hybrid crossovers are a close match when it comes to price, performance, size and equipment – but there are noticeable differences in terms of personality.
 Let’s take a closer look.

 Head-to-head, the Honda has a more aggressive look design-wise while the Ford is the more mild-mannered looking of the two.
 The CR-V is more of a flashy SUV, but its profile looks big and impressive for a compact showcasing very sporty 19-inch wheels.
 The profile of the Ford is more car-like with 18-inch wheels and is reminiscent of Ford’s discontinued sedans in appearance.